 Via Cola di Rienzo, 200 | Tel. +39 06 687 4651

 Transport: bus #23, 32, 49, 81, 492, 590, 982 – tram #19.

-Wonderful park located on one of the seven hills overlooking the Colosseum and the Forum, Villa Celimontana is one of Rome’s loveliest, and most hidden, public gardens, perfect for a picnic.During summer, the garden is the choice setting for theater productions, a favorite resting spot for visitors touring Rome, and the haunt of lovers./strong>
+Wonderful park located on one of the seven hills overlooking the Colosseum and the Forum, Villa Celimontana is one of Rome’s loveliest, and most hidden, public gardens (See our Top 10 Gardens to Visit for Spring Flowers), perfect for a picnic.During summer, the garden is the choice setting for theater productions, a favorite resting spot for visitors touring Rome, and the haunt of lovers./strong>

 Villa Celimontana has two entrances; the main gateway is on Piazza della Navicella; the second is on Clivo Scauro.
 Open daily from 7 a.m. until sunset.